adinapoli/haskell-exchange-2015/slides/slides.md

 1. Scaling up was too conservative and slow
     + ~ It could take up to 15 mins to spawn a new worker
 2. Scaling down suffered similar problems
-3. The result was unoptimal customer experience (due to the slow turnaround time) and unoptimal for us (due to the additional costs incurring from poor scaling down)
+3. The result was unoptimal for customers (due to the slow turnaround time) and unoptimal for us (due to the additional costs incurring from poor scaling down)